alphazolam/fmt_nd_pak/README.md

 ## SUPPORT
+Use my [nd_pak.bt](https://github.com/alphazolam/nd_pak.bt) binary template to learn more about pak files and edit things like material parameters

-For support, join our Uncharted Modding discord at
+For more support, join our Uncharted Modding discord at

 https://discord.gg/APQr5GgUeC